edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingModbusDevice.md

       scale: "0.1"
 ```

-In the device-modbus, the Property `valueType` decides how many registers will be read.
+In the device-modbus, the Property `rawType` (or `valueType` if `rawType` is not defined) decides how many registers will be read.
 Like
 Holding registers, a register has 16 bits.
 If the Modbus device's user manual
 specifies that a value has two registers, define it as `Float32` or `Int32`
 or `Uint32` in the deviceProfile.